 As a first step, you always ask about the need for the money, being financially wiser, you should talk him out of a spend which can be avoided.

 The next step is to ensure that you have money to lend.
-I strongly suggest you borrowing the money.
+I strongly suggest you borrow the money.
 If you have cash only then you’re in a position to help.
 Do not help with borrowed money, if you want to remain financially well.

 Follow the steps below when the need for the money is real and there’s no other source of money for your family member/friend.